-As the fetus grows, the muscles and skin of the belly are stretched, and this can cause pain in women with both inward or outward dipping belly buttons, known as innies or outies.
+As the fetus grows, the muscles and skin of the belly become stretched, and this can cause pain in women with both inward or outward dipping belly buttons, known as innies or outies.

-This pain may occur from the beginning of the pregnancy until the very end due to the pressure that the baby puts on the uterus and around the belly button.
+This pain may start at the beginning of the pregnancy, and can be felt until the very end due to the pressure that the baby puts on the uterus and around the belly button.

 2. Protruding belly button

-Some women have a protruding belly button, or outie, during pregnancy and constant contact with clothing can cause skin irritation and pain in this area.
-In these cases, light, comfortable clothing that does not irritate the skin is recommended, or even the use of a bandage over the belly button, protecting it from contact with the fabric.
+Some women have a protruding belly button, or outie, as a result of pregnancy and constant contact with clothing can cause skin irritation and pain in this area.
+In these cases, light, comfortable clothing that does not irritate the skin is recommended.
+You can also try applying a light bandage over the belly button, to protect it from constant friction from clothes.

 3. Umbilical hernia

-Belly button pain can also be caused by an umbilical hernia which may appear or worsen during pregnancy and should be evaluated by the doctor, who will check to see if special belly bands or surgery are recommended.
+Belly button pain can also be caused by an umbilical hernia which may appear or worsen during pregnancy.
+These cases should be evaluated by the doctor, who will assess whether a special belly bands or surgical intervention are recommended.

-An umbilical hernia usually occurs when a part of the bowel comes loose and presses on the abdomen, but in many cases, it is solved naturally after childbirth.
-However, if the hernia and pain persist even after the baby is born, surgery to remove the hernia is recommended.
+An umbilical hernia usually occurs when a part of the bowel comes bulges and protrudes through the abdomen.
+In many cases, it resolves on its own after childbirth.
+However, if the hernia and the pain persist even after the baby is born, surgery to repair the hernia is recommended.

 4. Intestinal infection

-An intestinal infection may cause severe abdominal pain near the belly button area, along with other symptoms such as nausea, vomiting, diarrhea, and fever.
+An intestinal infection may cause severe abdominal pain near the belly button area.
+Infections can also cause other symptoms like nausea, vomiting, diarrhea, and fever.

 How to relieve belly button pain

-- Practicing in-water activities to relieve weight on belly and back;
+- Practicing in-water activities to relieve increased weight on your belly or back

 - Applying a moisturizing cream or cocoa butter to the skin in and around the belly button.

-If the belly button pain continues or becomes stronger over time, it is important to inform the obstetrician to check if there is any problem that may be causing the symptom.
+If the belly button pain persists or worsens over time, you should report it to your obstetrician who will assess to see if there is another problem causing this symptom.